How to Advertise on TikTok in 2022

 Automatic placement: The platform's algorithm will use all available placements for your TikTok ads in order to offer you the best results.
 In Automatic mode, the algorithm will continuously learn from your audience and results to tailor your ad placements across the platform.

 Select placement: This enables you to choose exactly where you want your TikTok ads to be placed.
 TikTok recommends selecting various placements (as opposed to just one) so that their system can deliver effective results.

 To wrap up the technical side of how to get results with TikTok ads, here’s a quick summary of specs for the platform’s video ads.

 Resolution: 720 x 1280px, 640 x 640px or 1280 x 720px

 Duration: 5 to 60 seconds (recommended 9 to 15 seconds)

 Ad Description: 12 to 100 English characters

-Unlike Facebook, Instagram or even Snapchat, TikTok currently retains a sort of “it” factor because it isn’t swarming with ads or brands at the moment.
+Unlike Facebook, Instagram or even Snapchat, TikTok retains a sort of “it” factor because it isn’t swarming with ads or brands at the moment.

 Translation?
 The closer your ads are to organic content, the better.
 Think memes, lighthearted content, and ads that don't feel like, well, ads.